 – Additional Consumer Resources –

-Ask Doctor Debt is a useful tool that provides consumers with answers about debt and consumer rights when working with a debt collector.
+Know My Debt, is a useful tool that provides consumers with answers about debt and consumer rights when working with a debt collector.
 The Ask Doctor Debt website provides customers with valuable tools to answer debt collection questions and how to communicate with a collection agency.

 ACA International, the Association of Credit and Collection Professionals, is the comprehensive, knowledge-based resource for success in the credit and collection industry.
 Founded in 1939, ACA brings together 5,000 members worldwide, including third-party collection agencies, asset buyers, attorneys, creditors and vendor affiliates.
 The Association establishes ethical standards; produces a wide variety of products, services, and publications; and articulates the value of the credit and collection industry to businesses, policymakers and consumers.